Top 10 Things To Do in Seville – an Illustrated Walk

 Whether you have a horse or not, visitors can climb the ramp for an excellent view of the city.
 From the Giralda you should walk through the prettiest streets of Seville in Barrio Santa Cruz.

-Book here your skip-the-line tickets for the cathedral and Giralda
+Book a fast track to the cathedral and Giralda

 3. The magnificent Real Alcazar of Seville

-The Alcázar, a royal palace, is the city’s cultural centrepiece; a hybrid of Moorish and Christian Castilian architecture and design known as Mudéjar.
+The Alcázar, a royal palace, is the city’s cultural centerpiece; a hybrid of Moorish and Christian Castilian architecture and design known as Mudéjar.
+It’s one of the best Seville architecture you must see.

 The palace spreads out over a large area; a labyrinth of courtyards, great halls, carefully arranged gardens, and stunning tiled artworks.
 It is one of the top things to do in Andalucia.